CSWesley/TheHomeworkPlanner/README.md

 - View assignments, subjects, and completed assignments.
 - And much more!

+### Extra Feature
+If you do not have internet, there is an offline mode that will allow you to use the application.
+If you wish to enable this feature, the database will be saved to local storage on your computer.

 ### Installation

 ##### 1. Clone the repository and run it: